 Pineapple juice for cough?
-This might seem a bit surprising to some but pineapple juice has been a topic of discussion when it comes to finding natural ways to relieve cough.
+This might seem surprising to some but pineapple juice has been a topic of discussion when it comes to finding natural ways to relieve cough.
 But why is that?
-Is this just a grasp at straws for a homeopathic remedy when there really is none?
+Is this just grasping at straws for a homeopathic remedy?

 What Does the Research Say About Pineapple Juice For Cough Relief?